-Welsh Land Transaction Tax higher residential rates are a standalone band structure that replaces the main residential bands where the buyer (or any joint buyer) owns another dwelling worth £40,000 or more anywhere in the world at the effective date of the new Welsh purchase.
-The current bands run from 5% to 17% across six steps, in force from 11 December 2024 after a 1-percentage-point uplift made by the Land Transaction Tax (Tax Bands and Tax Rates) (Wales) (Amendment) Regulations 2024.
+Buy a second home, holiday let or buy-to-let in Wales while you already own another dwelling worth £40,000 or more anywhere in the world, and you do not pay the standard rates plus a top-up.
+You pay a completely different scale: the Welsh LTT higher residential rates, which replace the main residential bands outright.
+They run from 5% to 17% across six steps, in force from 11 December 2024 after a 1-percentage-point uplift made by the Land Transaction Tax (Tax Bands and Tax Rates) (Wales) (Amendment) Regulations 2024.

-The single most consequential structural fact: Welsh higher rates are a separate scale, NOT a flat surcharge stacked on top of the main rates.
-The contrast with the English 5% additional dwellings surcharge (which IS a flat surcharge added on top of standard SDLT main rates) and the Scottish 8% Additional Dwelling Supplement (which IS a flat charge on the entire purchase price) is operationally critical.
-Competitor content that frames Welsh higher rates as a "4% surcharge" or any flat percentage is wrong, and pre-11-December-2024 sources still in circulation often quote the legacy 4% / 7.5% / 9% / 11.5% / 14% / 16% rates.
+Get this one structural fact right and most of the cost surprises disappear.
+Welsh higher rates are a separate band table, NOT a flat surcharge stacked on top of the main rates.
+England's 5% additional dwellings surcharge IS a flat surcharge added on top of standard SDLT main rates, and the Scottish 8% Additional Dwelling Supplement IS a flat charge on the entire purchase price, so neither can be used as a shortcut for the Welsh figure.
+Anything quoting Welsh higher rates as a "4% surcharge", or any flat percentage, is wrong, and older sources still in circulation often give the pre-11-December-2024 rates of 4% / 7.5% / 9% / 11.5% / 14% / 16%.

 The current higher-rate bands (in force from 11 December 2024)